Tools > Cross Section

 We offer two ways to define a cross-section plane:

 - First, adjust the orientation of the plane by two angles. is the angle between the plane and the ground plane. is the rotation angle of the plane around the z-axis.
-Then select a point through which the plane passes.
-You can give the coordinates of this point directly in the GUI, or you can click Set origin button and then select a point on the viewport.
+Then select a point on the target plane.
+You can manually define the coordinates of this point, or you can click Set origin and then choose a location on the viewport.

-- You can define the plane by three points lying on it.
-Click Set from 3 points button and then select three points on the viewport.
+- You can also define the plane by three non-collinear points.
+Click Set from 3 points and then select three points on the viewport.

-Change the appearance of the plane from the dropdown menu to the right of Draw mode:
+Change the appearance of the plane to one of the following:

 - Choose Transparent to show the plane as a big blue transparent rectangle.